-How does this disability impact you today?
+How does this disability you are requesting VA compensation for impact you today?
 I talk to many veterans who are frustrated with the VA not compensating them for their knee or back pain.
 Let’s be honest here; the VA does not really care about your pain.
 That might sound harsh, but truthfully pain is relative, and there is no way to quantify it.

-If you can answer the criteria for these three items above, you will be able to file a winning claim.
+If you can answer the criteria for these three items above, you will be able to file a winning claim for VA compensation.

 Do not focus on just one thing; many veterans do that.
 They are only focused on getting VA compensation for their knees or back issues, but they have no way to establish a service connection.